{hjemmesidekongen}/ai

 Architecture

-The hjemmesidekongen/ai methodology is implemented as three plugins with one foundation.
+The hjemmesidekongen/ai methodology is implemented as five plugins with one foundation.
 Each plugin has a clear responsibility boundary, communicates through data files, and never imports another plugin's skills directly.
 This architecture reflects the methodology's core constraint: agents work, but within strict boundaries.

 Plugin Hierarchy

-claude-core ← foundation, always installed
+kronen ← foundation, always installed

 Rules: